Postpartum Anxiety therapy covered by Tricare

 Using your Tricare benefits

 Phoenix Health is in-network with TRICARE in South Carolina, serving active duty families, veterans, and military retirees.
-TRICARE mental health coverage is one of the stronger behavioral health benefits available β the program recognizes the significant mental health toll of military service, deployment, and the unique challenges facing military families and spouses.
-For perinatal mental health specifically, postpartum depression, anxiety, and birth trauma are conditions that TRICARE covers through outpatient therapy.
-TRICARE Prime and TRICARE Select are the most common plan types for families in SC β Prime requires referrals through your Primary Care Manager, while Select allows more flexibility in choosing providers.
+TRICARE mental health coverage is one of the stronger behavioral health benefits available.
+The program recognizes the significant mental health toll of military service, deployment, and the unique challenges facing military families and spouses.
+Our PMH-C certified therapists treat postpartum depression, perinatal anxiety, and birth trauma, conditions that TRICARE covers through outpatient therapy.
+TRICARE Prime and TRICARE Select are the most common plan types for families in SC.
+Prime requires referrals through your Primary Care Manager, while Select allows more flexibility in choosing providers.
 Phoenix Health participates in TRICARE East, which covers South Carolina.
 Before scheduling, we confirm your specific TRICARE plan and check whether a referral is needed from your PCM.
 For TRICARE Prime members, starting with a referral from your PCM or calling the TRICARE nurse advice line can help streamline the process.
 For TRICARE Select members, you can typically schedule directly.
-All TRICARE plans have cost-sharing that depends on whether you're active duty, reserve component, or a retiree β we walk through this with you at intake.
+All TRICARE plans have cost-sharing that depends on whether you're active duty, reserve component, or a retiree.
+We walk through this with you at intake.

 β In-network coverage